tsonika/cancer-manuals/docs/modules/metagenomics-module-fda/fda.md

 Click on the ‘Runs’ tab.
 You should now see a number of run-related metadata search facets on the left hand side of the page, including ‘Organism’.
 Click on the ‘More...’ option under Organism, scroll down to ‘Lactobacillus’ in the pop-up window and select the check box next to it.
 Now click ‘Filter’.
 The results page should now show all of the runs that have taxonomic matches to lactobacilli in their datasets.
 The ‘Biome’ facet on the left hand side of the page now shows the number of matching datasets in each biome category (to save space, the 10 biome categories with the most matching datasets are shown by default).

+!!! note "Question 25:"
-**Question 25:** Which biome category has the most datasets that contain lactobacilli?
+    Which biome category has the most datasets that contain lactobacilli?

+!!! note "Question 26:"
-**Question 26:** How well does this correlate with what’s known about these bacteria?
+    How well does this correlate with what’s known about these bacteria?

 Finally, we will try to use the interface to find functional proteins present under certain environmental conditions.
 For example, InterPro entry IPR001087 represents a domain found in GDSL esterases and lipases, which are hydrolytic enzymes with multifunctional properties.

+!!! note "Question 27:"
-**Question 27:** Using the search interface, can you identify the metagenomics datasets sampled from ocean sites at between 10 and 15 degrees C that contain these enzymes?
+    Using the search interface, can you identify the metagenomics datasets sampled from ocean sites at between 10 and 15 degrees C that contain these enzymes?

+!!! note "Question 28:"
-**Question 28:** Can you envisage ways in which this kind of search functionality could be used for target / enzyme discovery?
+    Can you envisage ways in which this kind of search functionality could be used for target / enzyme discovery?